tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 Developers often package up java files into a JAR file, which is like a zip file for Java projects.
 When you distribute your Java files, you'll likely provide a JAR file that the developer audience will add to their Java projects.

 Developers will add their JAR to their class path to make the classes available to their project.
 To do this, they right-click their project and select **Properties**.
-In the dialog box, they select **Java Build Path**, then they click the **Libraries** tab.
+In the dialog box, they select **Java Build Path** and then click the **Libraries** tab.
 They then click **Add JARs** and browse to the JAR.

 When you deliver a JAR file, developers can use the classes and methods available in the JAR.
 However, the JAR will not show them the source code, that is, the raw Java files.
 For this, users will consult the Javadoc.